Sinfonia Concertante for Four Winds: Authenticity

 Mozart displayed affection and prominence for the wind instruments in his operas and concertos.
 Noteworthy wind passages are in the fifteenth and seventeenth piano concertos, with memorable dialogues with the soloist; flute, oboe and bassoon.
 In opera there are many arias with similar woodwind and horn passages, such as Fiordiligi's "Per pietà, ben mio, perdona" from Così fan tutte.
-The aria Se il padre perdei from Idomeneo uses the same four wind instruments as the lost Paris work, is in E-flat and was written for the same Mannheim soloists.
-A passage from the Mozart Oboe Quartet first movement (bars 85-87 and 88-90) appears to quote the Sinfonia Concertante.
+The aria Se il padre perdei from Idomeneo uses the same four wind instruments as the lost Paris work, is in E♭ and was written for the same Mannheim soloists.
+A passage from the Mozart Oboe Quartet first movement (bars 85–87 and 88–90) appears to quote the Sinfonia Concertante.
 Both works were written for the same player Friedrich Ramm.

 Hugh Macdonald points out that Mozart offered a "rather lame excuse" to his father for why he did not bring the manuscript of the Sinfonia Concertante (and other works) back from Paris, and speculates that Mozart never actually wrote a sinfonia concertante for four winds and was attempting to hide that fact from his father.
-He also doubts that the extant Sinfonia Concertante could be an arrangement of a lost Mozart work, on the grounds that the clarinet part of the extent work is too idiomatic to the instrument to have been transcribed from a flute part.
+He also doubts that the extant Sinfonia Concertante could be an arrangement of a lost Mozart work, on the grounds that the clarinet part of the extant work is too idiomatic to the instrument to have been transcribed from a flute part.

-The Sinfonia Concertante remains popular today, and is regularly performed.
+The Sinfonia Concertante has declined in popularity today, but is regularly performed.